TreasureProject/magicswap/README.md

 ## Deployment

-Merge changes to `main` branch to trigger a production deployment.
+Merge changes to the `main` branch to trigger a production deployment.

+Merge changes to the `develop` branch to trigger a staging deployment.